shirok/Gauche-makiki/README.md

 To use the server, you should define _http-handler_ using `define-http-handler` macro:

-    (define-http-handler REGEXP [?
+    (define-http-handler PATTERN [?
 GUARD-PROC] HANDLER-PROC)

 Or, handlers can be added procedurally using `add-http-handler`:

     (add-http-handler!
-REGEXP HANDLER-PROC :optional GUARD-PROC)
+PATTERN HANDLER-PROC :optional GUARD-PROC)

+`PATTERN` can be a regexp or a string.

-For each incoming request, the server matches its path of the request uri against `REGEXP`, and if it matches, the server calls `HANDLER-PROC` with two arguments:
+For each incoming request, the server matches its path of the request uri against `PATTERN`.
+If `PATTERN` is a string, entire request path must match exactly to the pattern.
+If `PATTERN` is a regexp, `rxmatch` is used.
+When the request path matches, the server calls `HANDLER-PROC` with two arguments:

     (handler-proc REQUEST APP-DATA)